The History of Diving Museum is home to one of the world’s largest collections of historical diving equipment.

-This movie has a lot of charm.
-There are the wondrous conventions of Sixties scifi: bold colors and sleek design, underwater cities built in miniature, torpedo battles, a safety-striped submarine, and even a Nehru-suited mad man.
-But Sonny Chiba is the most charming thing in Terror Beneath The Sea.
+Terror Beneath The Sea is a movie with a lot of charm.
+There are the wondrous conventions of Sixties science fiction: bold colors and sleek design, underwater cities built in miniature, torpedo battles, a safety-striped submarine, and even a Nehru-suited mad man.
+But Sonny Chiba is the most charming thing in Terror Beneath The Sea….

 It delivered just about everything I wanted from the game play surprised me with how much more there was to dig into if you so desired.